(Disclosure: Some of the links below may be affiliate links)

 Both of these Robo-Advisors will invest in ETFs directly.
 They are both offering passive strategies with a large amount invested in stocks.

-True Wealth is significantly cheaper.
-Indeed, the total fees of True Wealth will range from 0.63% to 0.70%, while Selma fees will be about 0.90%.
-But True Wealth fee does not include Swiss Stamp Tax Duty.
-So this could account for a few more fees.
-But, in the end, True Wealth is cheaper than Selma.
+True Wealth is slightly cheaper.
+Indeed, the total fees of True Wealth will range from 0.63% to 0.70%, while Selma fees will be about 0.69% with a large portfolio.
+But, in the end, True Wealth is still slightly cheaper than Selma.

 You also have better customization with True Wealth.
 There are more things you can change.
 On the other hand, True Wealth is a bit more complicated to use and less beginner-friendly.